RustPython/RustPython/DEVELOPMENT.md

 ## Testing

-To test RustPython's functionality, a collection of Python snippets are located in the `tests/snippets` directory and can be run using `pytest`:
+To test RustPython's functionality, a collection of Python snippets is located in the `tests/snippets` directory and can be run using `pytest`:

 ```shell